-The US Fish and Wildlife Service issued opinion that air operations on Goldwater Range were not likely to jeopardize continued existence of Sonoran pronghorn antelope.
-Environmentalist group's charge that air-to-ground missions jeopardized existence of that endangered species, which prompted the US Fish and Wildlife Service's opinion.

-The City of Surprise signed Arizona League of Cities and Towns resolution for development of strategic plan to preserve state's military airports.

-The first Forward Air Controller (Airborne) class, 98 AFG, and its four students completed training with 310th Fighter Squadron.

-The wing's mission capable (MC) rate for F-16 dropped below major command standard for the first time since August 1984, and was prelude to parts-supply problems which affected wing into 1999.
+27 August 1997 The US Fish and Wildlife Service issued opinion that air operations on Goldwater Range not likely to jeopardize continued existence of Sonoran pronghorn antelope.
+Environmentalist group's charge that air-to-ground missions jeopardized existence of that endangered species prompted US Fish and Wildlife Service opinion.
+26 September 1997 The City of Surprise signed Arizona League of Cities and Towns resolution for development of strategic plan to preserve state's military airports.
+29 October 1997 The first Forward Air Controller (Airborne) class, 98 AFG, and its four students completed training with 310th Fighter Squadron.
+30 November 1997 The wing's mission capable (MC) rate for F-16 dropped below major command standard for the first time since August 1984, and was prelude to parts-supply problems which affected wing into 1999.

-US Fish and Wildlife Service complaints that concerned over 1,000 abandoned air-to-air target darts in the Cabeza Prieta National Wildlife refuge led to efforts by Luke AFB personnel to begin a clean-up.
-Part of that effort involved using available roads to transport people close enough to the targets so they could walk into the area and retrieve the 170-pound darts.
-It was reasoned that targets further from the roads would have to be retrieved by helicopter.
-(USAF Photo taken in 1997 by Amn Shenna Jones)

 January 1998 The Gila Bend AICUZ study completed due to increased operations at field and to provide guidance in land planning in the area.
 7 February 1998 Chronic parts shortfall resulted in Saturday flying to ensure programmed fighter training completed on time.
-18 March 1998 A Southwest Airlines Boeing 737 reported low fuel and diverted to Luke AFB where it landed safely.
-8 April 1998 Reports stated El Mirage planned zoning changes that could allow residential development 1.5 miles from base's potential accident zones.

-The longtime USAF supporter, Senator Barry M. Goldwater, succumbed at age 89.
+18 March 1998 A Southwest Airlines Boeing 737 reported low fuel and diverted to Luke where it landed safely.
+8 April 1998 It was reported El Mirage planned zoning changes that could have allowed residential development 1.5 miles from base's accident potential zones.
+29 May 1998 The longtime USAF supporter, Senator Barry M. Goldwater, succumbed at age 89.

-Captain Barry M. Goldwater, then a World War II Instructor Pilot at Luke Field.
+Captain Barry M. Goldwater, then a World War II Instructor Pilot at Luke Field

-On 2 June 1998, 425th Fighter Squadron began another upgrade for the Peace Carvin II Program from Block 42 to Block 52 jets with the arrival of Tail Nos.
+On 2 June 1998, 425th Fighter Squadron began another upgrade for Peace Carvin II Program from Block 42 to Block 52 jets with the arrival of Tail Nos.
 94-0276 (D-model) and 94-0266 (C-model).

-arrival of Tail Nos.
-94-02/6 (D-model) and 94-0266 (C-model).
-15 July 1998 An ASU West study placed the economic impact of base at \$1.9 billion annually.
-30 July 1998 US Senators John McCain and Jon Kyl (Rep, Arizona) attached amendment to Defense Appropriations Bill for USAF to lease 640-acre parcel north of base from Phoenix for \$1 annually to prevent Surprise from seizing land for development.
-USAF was downsizing so, service did not enter into lease.
-24 August 1998 El Mirage gave tentative okay for projects in base's high noise zones including 1,000 Hancock homes, 600 Broad Land Properties units, and 708 Parque Verde structures.
-28 September 1998 The 310th Fighter Squadron mobile training team began night vision goggles training for Air National Guard pilots.
-2 October 1998 Wing submitted draft legislative environmental impact statement under Land Withdrawal Act to Congress requesting Goldwater Range be withdrawn from public use indefinitely rather than for 15 years.
-October 1998 Engine parts shortfalls saw wing with 39 F-16s with engine holes in February 1998.
-In April wing started getting parts and by end of October turned the 39 engine holes into first spare engine in five years.
-14 October 1998 West Valley leaders explored 17,000-acre agricultural buffer zone around Luke AFB to protect it from encroachment.
-19 November 1998 The 56 TRS graduated first Block 52 class (ground training) when six men in Class 99 AJX completed training.
+- 15 July 1998 An ASU West study placed the economic impact of base at \$1.9 billion annually. - 30 July 1998 US Senators John McCain and Jon Kyl (Rep, Arizona) attached amendment to Defense Appropriations Bill for USAF to lease 640-acre parcel north of base from Phoenix for \$1 annually to prevent Surprise from seizing land for development.
+USAF downsizing so service did not enter into lease. - 24 August 1998 El Mirage gave tentative OK for projects in base's high noise zones including 1,000 Hancock homes, 600 Broad Land Properties units, and 708 Parque Verde structures. - 28 September 1998 The 310th Fighter Squadron mobile training team began night vision goggles training for Air National Guard pilots. - 2 October 1998 Wing submitted draft legislative environmental impact statement under Land Withdrawal Act to Congress requesting Goldwater Range be withdrawn from public use indefinitely rather than for 15 years. - October 1998 Engine parts shortfalls saw wing with 39 holes in February 1998.
+In April wing started getting parts and by end of October turned 39 holes into first spare engine in five years. - 14 October 1998 West Valley leaders explored 17,000-acre agricultural buffer zone around Luke to protect it from encroachment. - 19 November 1998 The 56 TRS graduated first Block 52 class (ground training) when six men in Class 99 AJX completed training. - 18 February 1999 Engine summit held at Luke to look at problem areas in 220/E engine.
+Summit recommended more funds for fixes to 220/E engine on AETC F-16s and USAF F-15s, and GE F110 engine that powered most F-16s. - 27 March 1999 The 56th Fighter Wing leadership joined USAF leadership in naming engine problems as cause of recent aircraft losses at Luke.

-powered F-16s.